nhsconnect/orphaned-record-continuity/services/ehr-transfer-service/README.md

 In your terminal with `./gradlew bootRun`.

 This application relies on the queues to send/receive messages.
-They are spun up with `docker-compose-itest.yml` when running the tests in `dojo`.
+They are spun up with `docker-compose.localstack-local.yml`.
 You can access the queues using the Active MQ console on: `http://localhost:8161/`

 ### Running the tests

-Run the unit tests with dojo
+Run the unit tests with:

-1. Enter ` dojo `
-2. `./tasks _test_unit`
+`./tasks _test_unit`

 In your terminal with
 `./gradlew test`

-Run the integration tests with dojo
+Run the integration tests with:

-1. Enter ` dojo `
-2. `./tasks _test_integration`
+`./tasks _test_integration`

 Alternatively, you can use `play` button next to each test in IntelliJ (your IDE)

-Run the coverage tests with a Dojo container
+Run the coverage tests with:

-1. Enter ` dojo `
-2. `./tasks _test_coverage`
+`./tasks _test_coverage`

-Run the dependency check tests with a Dojo container
+Run the dependency check tests with:

-1. Enter ` dojo `
-2. `./tasks _dep`
+`./tasks _dep`

-To run all the checks before committing with one command
+To run all the checks before committing with:

-1. Enter `dojo `
-2. `./tasks _test_all`
+`./tasks _test_all`

 ### Config